SimpleRepos/Pongtroids/readme.md

-A hybrid of Pong and Asteroids?
+A hybrid of Pong and Asteroids